Tennis: Unseeded Bencic upsets Kvitova to lift Dubai title

 Victory gave Bencic, 21, her first win over second seed Kvitova, who had breezed past her in straight sets in the third round of the Australian Open last month.

-The win was also Bencic’s fourth win over a top 10 player this week after getting past Aryna Sabalenka, Simona Halep and Elina Svitolina in the previous rounds.
+The win was also Bencic’s fourth win over a top-10 player this week after getting past Aryna Sabalenka, Simona Halep and Elina Svitolina in the previous rounds.

+“It’s unbelievable, it’s incredible.
+I mean, I still cannot believe it,” Bencic told reporters after clinching her first title since she won the Canadian Open in Toronto in 2015.

+“I’m so happy about the consistency that I could back up my wins.
+After playing a tough match, I could mentally win another one; it’s very difficult.”

-Kvitova continued to struggle with her rhythm, as she had during the course of the tournament, hitting only 53 percent of first serves on target in the opening set and also produced seven double faults.
+Kvitova continued to struggle with her rhythm, as she had during the course of the tournament, hitting only 53 percent of first serves on target in the opening set and she also produced seven double faults.

+“I think I played better in Melbourne,” Kvitova said.
+“I think definitely I served much, much better in Melbourne than here.

+“(During the) whole tournament I was fighting with my serve.
+It wasn’t really great, I played a lot from the second serve.”

 Bencic took the first set with a searing backhand volley that got the crowd on their feet, finally winning a set against the world number four in their fourth meeting.